LoaderB0T/typed.ts/README.md

 ✅ Configurable typing speed, delay, erase speed, error rate, and more

+✅ Custom class names for sections of the string

 ✅ Add new keyboard layouts and custom characters

 ✅ No DOM manipulation -> use with any framework